top of page

 Why Understanding Your Pain Matters

 Figuring out what type of pain you're experiencing, or what combination of pain types, is really helpful in determining the right management approach and developing a full understanding of how your body works.
-Yes, it can be pretty complicated stuff.
-But we work hard to keep it simple and straightforward so you have practical ways to move past your pain and feel better.
+As Physiotherapists, we work hard to keep it simple and straightforward so you have practical ways to move past your pain and feel better.
 Because understanding your pain is often the first step to changing it.

 Book an appointment with the Prana team and let’s unpack what’s really going on, together.